eet-nu/api-docs/source/venues.html.md

 The results that are returned are sorted by `distance`.
 To control how these results are sorted, see the [section about sorting results](#sorting_results).

-Results returned also include an extra `distance` attribute with the distance to the given location in meters.
+Results returned also include an extra `distance` attribute with the distance to the given location in kilometers.

 You can limit the number of restaurants returned by supplying an optional `max_distance` parameter with a the maximum distance in meters.